 Reader’s Theater

-Reader's theater is a strategy for developing reading fluency.
-It involves children in oral reading through reading parts in scripts.
-In using this strategy, students do not need to memorize their part; they need only to reread it several times, thus developing their fluency skills.
-The best reader's theater scripts include lots of dialogue.
+Reader’s theater is a collaborative strategy for developing oral reading fluency through reading parts in scripts.
+Students do not need to memorize their part but they will reread the script several times to build familiarity with the language and practice appropriate expression.
+The best reader’s theater scripts include lots of dialogue!

 Why use reader's theater?